 Edinburgh Zoo - The Royal Zoological Society of Scotland (RZSS)

-It is a difficult debate about having animals in zoo's but I believe that some of the conservation projects are incredible and gives everyone the opportunity to see magnificent animals up close, that you might not be able to see in their natural habitat.
+It is a difficult debate about having animals in a zoo but I believe that some of the conservation projects are incredible and gives everyone the opportunity to see magnificent animals up close, that you might not be able to see in their natural habitat.
 Edinburgh Zoo was founded in 1909 by Edinburgh lawyer Thomas Gillispie.
 Opening in 1913 it became one of the very few zoos to have a Royal Charter, following a visit by HRH King George VI in 1978.
-Today it is home to over 1,000 animals including a pair of Panda's (Yang Guang and Tian Tian), Koala's, Red Pandas, Penguins and much more.
+Today it is home to over 1,000 animals including a pair of pandas (Yang Guang and Tian Tian), koalas, Red Pandas, Penguins, and much more.

 Edinburgh Zoo has seen lots of world firsts including in 1919 the first-ever King Penguin chick hatches in captivity and in 1947 Wojtek the Syrian Brown Bear retires to Edinburgh Zoo after having lived an extraordinary life as part of the 22nd Company Polish Army Service and Corps (Artillery) troops.
 Have you seen the statue of Wojtek in Edinburgh's Princes Street Gardens?

-Did you know you can watch some of the animals via the live webcams?
+Did you know you can watch some of the animals via live webcams?